Restructuring and insolvency in Norway: overview

 secured claims, to the extent that the claims do not exceed the secured property's expected value; and

-claims that a creditor can use as a set-off against the company's counterclaim, to the extent that that the claims do not exceed the counterclaim.
+claims that a creditor can use as a set-off against the company's counterclaim, to the extent that the claims do not exceed the counterclaim.

 Supervision and control.
 The company is under the supervision and control of the courts.
 The court will elect a creditor committee, which will consist of: